20 Worst Natural Disasters in U.S. History

 Tupelo Tornado

-Image Credit: istockphoto.com/PhanXuanHuong
+Image Credit: chris hultner/Shutterstock

-The storm system traveling from Tupelo, Mississippi to Gainesville, Georgia took a combined 419 lives on April 5th, 1936.
+The storm system traveling from Tupelo, Mississippi, to Gainesville, Georgia, took a combined 419 lives on April 5th, 1936.
 Seven hundred people were injured in Tupelo, including the city’s only hospital, leaving those in need to be treated in a makeshift hospital in the courthouse.

-Hurricane Harvey
+18. Hurricane Harvey

-Hurricane Harvey
+Hurricane Harvey 2017

-Image Credit: istockphoto.com/RoschetzkyIstockPhoto
+Image Credit: MDay Photography/Shutterstock

 There is definitely a “winner” in this list.
 Hurricanes have continually been some of the deadliest and worst disasters in our history.
 Hurricane Harvey is no exception, causing about $125 billion in damage and over 100 deaths.
 This hurricane occurred on August 17th, 2017, hitting Texas and Louisiana.